gorgusdev/neutral-state-router/README.md

 to set which state data keys to accumulate.
 Note that the property key names set by the method will be accumulated in all state data configurations.

+The method `setNonInheritedStateDataPropNames` can be used to set a list of property keys that will exist in the merged state data object only if the keys exists in the state data object of the last matched state with a value other than `undefined`.
+The result will be that the properties set by `setNonInheritedStateDataPropNames` will not be inherited from parent configured states.

 ### History